-Despite its many benefits, some homeowners have chosen to delay getting double glazing for a variety of reasons.
+Despite its many benefits, some homeowners have delayed getting double glazing for various reasons.

-However, technology and aesthetic advancements have improved the efficacy of UPVC windows and doors and enhanced their appearance too.
+However, technology and aesthetic advancements have improved the efficacy of UPVC windows and doors and enhanced their appearance.

-With a range of benefits derived from modern double glazing, 2021 could be the right time to improve your property with UPVC windows and doors.
+With many benefits derived from modern double glazing, 2023 could be the right time to improve your property with UPVC windows and doors.

 If you were worried that standard UPVC windows and doors wouldn’t complement the exterior of your property.
-You’d be pleased to know that there are a range of other UPVC styles now available.
+You’d be pleased to know that there is a range of other UPVC styles now available.

 Whether you’re residing in a country manor or living in a sleek townhouse, there are UPVC options to suit your style and your budget.

-Technology evolves at a consistent rate, and the advancements surrounding double glazing are no different.
+Technology evolves consistently, and the advancements surrounding double-glazing are no different.

-While UPVC double glazing has always outperformed single glazed windows and doors, it’s now more useful than ever before.
+While UPVC double glazing has always outperformed single-glazed windows and doors, it’s now more useful than ever.